rust-ndarray/ndarray/README-quick-start.md

     println!("{:?}", a);
 }
 ```
-This code will create a simple array and output to stdout:
+This code will create a simple array, then print it to stdout as such:
 ```
 [[1.0, 2.0, 3.0],
  [4.0, 5.0, 6.0]], shape=[2, 3], strides=[3, 1], layout=C (0x1), const ndim=2